 Did you stop the cause, or is the cause ongoing?

-How much are you willing to invest to repair and/or arrest the problem?
+How much are you willing to invest to provide a permanent repair solution?

 With that in mind, it’s time to consult with a foundation repair professional that understands not only what to look for, in determining the cause or multiple causes, but also can offer you enough information so you can make the best decision for your needs and requirements.
 You see, there are many options and methods to either repair a foundation back to its original condition or stop the settlement to reduce potential future damage.
 Which one is right for your foundation problem?
 We don’t know, not yet, but in many cases, what was perceived as a foundation issue, turned out to be something completely different.
 The key is, hiring the right profession that can work within your budget, to provide the best repair option for every dollar you spend.